IBMStockTrader/stock-quote-quarkus/readme.md

 The *Java for Redis*, or **Jedis**, library is used for communicating with **Redis**.

-This branch describes how the *stock-quote* can be deployed using Quarkus with Basic authentication for easier testing.
+This branch describes how the *stock-quote* can be deployed using Quarkus with JWT authentication.

 If you will be using your own version of Redis, make sure to import certificate and rebuild the image.